pkstaz/rhoai-roadshow-v2/docs/0-initial-setup/5-create-workbench.md

     ![images/clone-git-repo-4.png](images/clone-git-repo-4.png)

-9. Double click **0-get-connected.jupyterlab-workspace** to open the workspace for this activity.
+9. Double click the appropriate `.jupyterlab-workspace` file to open the workspace for this activity.
    JupyterLab opens the workspace.
 All of the notebooks you will use are visible in the *File Explorer*.

     ![images/clone-git-repo-5.png](images/clone-git-repo-5.png)